geosolutions-it/doc-cread/sysadmin/source/geonode/geonode-architecture/security.rst

 Require authentication to access GeoNode
 ----------------------------------------

-By default, unregistered users cannot view maps, layers, and documents on your site without being authenticated.
-GeoNode comes a security option that requires users to authenticate before accessing any page.
+By default, unregistered users can view maps, layers, and documents on your site without being authenticated.
+GeoNode allow to switch on a security option that requires users to authenticate before accessing any page.
 To enable this option, set the ``LOCKDOWN_GEONODE`` setting to true in your ``settings.py`` file.
 You can fine-tune which url routes are white-listed (accessible by unregistered users) by listing the routes in the ``AUTH_EXEMPT_URLS`` tuple.
 See the :ref:`djangoapps` documentation for more information.

 Publishing and unpublishing objects
 ===================================